groupdocs-annotation/GroupDocs.Annotation-Docs/net/annotation-basics/working-with-annotation-replies/add-replies-to-annotation.md

           text: Call Annotator class .Save() method and pass output path file.
 toc: True
 ---
-[GroupDocs.Annotation](https://products.groupdocs.com/annotation/net) provides an ability to collaborate over document using annotations and annotation replies.
+[GroupDocs.Annotation](https://products.groupdocs.com/annotation/net) allows you to collaborate over document using annotations and annotation replies.

 To update an annotation reply, follow these steps: